-Certain programs requiring an externship such as Medical Assistant, Dental and Pharmacy, the policies and procedures are the same as required for other academic coursework.
-Days, hours, dress code, responsibilities, etc., and are dependent on the requirements of the externship facility.
+For certain programs requiring an externship such as Medical Assistant, Dental, and Pharmacy, the policies and procedures are the same as required for other academic coursework.
+Days, hours, dress code, responsibilities, etc., are dependent on the requirements of the externship facility.
 To be eligible for the externship, students must meet the requirements of Satisfactory Academic Progress (SAP) and must be current in their financial obligations to the College.
-Students who are delinquent in their monthly payments or who have unfunded debt with the College will be withdrawn from the College until their financial obligations are met.
+Students who are delinquent in their monthly payments or who have unfunded debt with the College will be withdrawn from the College until their financial obligations are met unless exempt by the administration.
 Once the financial situation is resolved and a student is in good standing, the student is eligible for readmission to the College through the re-entry process.